appernetic/appernetic-hugo-project/content/post/why-use-a-static-web-site-generator.md

 type = "post"

 +++
-## Full circle
+## Full circle with static websites
 ![Hugo plus octocat][1]
-Today we have come full circle with static site generators.
-A long time ago at the end of 1994 I built a static web site for the Swedish Tourist Association that contained hundreds of handcrafted html pages, it was quite advanced with a email to fax gateway that sent out bookings to remote mountain stations.
-Then I found ColdFusion in the beginning of 1995 and the the sites I built had dynamic content served from MS Access databases.
+Today we have come full circle with static website generators.
+A long time ago at the end of 1994 I built a static website for the Swedish Tourist Association that contained hundreds of handcrafted html pages, it was quite advanced with a email to fax gateway that sent out bookings to remote mountain stations.
+Then I found ColdFusion in the beginning of 1995 and the sites I built had dynamic content served from MS Access databases.
 Later I started to use mySQL and built my own hosted CMS that was easily updated by non-technical users.

 ## The programmable web
 It was a lot of things to manage, servers, operating systems, security patches, databases, backup and on the application level with different versions and dependencies.
 Then I moved on to Platform as a Service (PaaS) and I only needed to manage and secure my applications, databases was now managed by a BaaS (backend as a service) and if I needed something specific such as commenting, search, email service or calendar there was always an API to connect to.
 The programmable web was born.